Copper Fire: Crews halt spread of 50-acre brush fire near Otay Mountain

-OTAY MESA, San Diego — Firefighters Thursday were battling a brush fire that scorched around 50 acres in an area southeast of Otay Mountain and roughly 400 acres south of the United States-Mexico border, authorities said.
+OTAY MESA, San Diego — Firefighters Thursday stopped the forward spread of a brush fire that scorched about 50 acres in an area southeast of Otay Mountain and roughly 400 acres south of the United States-Mexico border, authorities said.

 The blaze, dubbed the "Copper Fire," was reported around 10:30 p.m.
 Wednesday near Copper Canyon on Otay Mountain, southeast of Otay Ranch, according to Cal Fire San Diego.